 2 days in Venice with a museum pass

-The Venice Museum Pass gives you free entry to many of the attractions included in our itinerary below, such as Doge’s Palace, Correr Museum, the National Museum of Archaeology.
+The Venice Museum Pass gives you free entry to many of the attractions in our itinerary below, such as Doge’s Palace, Correr Museum, and the National Museum of Archaeology.
 Many more sites of interest are included if you want to mix the itinerary up a little or extend your stay.

 Venice is riddled with endless colourful narrow backstreets interlinking its canals and bridges